 Contracts are for private contractor charges to restore/enhance wetlands (earthmoving) and grasslands (native seeding) on lands acquired.
 Wetland restoration in Martin County is very expensive and requires engineering due to intensive landscape drainage via complex networks of private/public tile/ditches that affect private neighbors and public roads.

 Fee Acquisition

 What is the anticipated number of fee title acquisition transactions?

-There are eight parcels in this request.
+There are nine anticipated acquisition transactions in this request.

 Travel